 In 1995, Dr. Block decided Country Court should become a certified member of the American Animal Hospital Association, an organization which fosters and requires excellence in patient care.
 The entire staff works hard to uphold AAHA's high standards.
 Dr. Block is also a strong believer in keeping abreast of the latest advances in veterinary medicine through frequent Continuing Education meetings and seminars, as well as active membership in online veterinary organizations which allow ready consultations with experts in every field.

 In her spare time, Dr. Block enjoys hiking with her dog, Annie, canoeing, and nature photography.
-Her cat, Wally, named for the Walmart parking lot where he was abandoned, stays home to "observe" her aviary of finches and "keep them in line."
 Dr. Block built the aviary in Country Court's lobby, home to a number of her Lady Gould's Finches.

 Dr. Janet Dornhoff:

 Dr. Dornhoff always knew she wanted to be a veterinarian when she grew up -- she just never changed her mind about it!
 Dr. Dornhoff grew up on the University of Illinois campus, where her father was a math professor and her mother was an accountant.
 She attended the U of I for her undergraduate degrees (B.S.s in Honors Biology and Chemistry).
 She volunteered at the vet school's Wildlife Ward, later renamed the Wildlife Medical Clinic, starting two years before entering vet school, and her interest in wildlife and exotic pets has continued ever since.
 As a vet student she did externships at the California Regional Primate Research Center, Animal Medical Center in New York, Midwest Bird & Exotic Animal Hospital, and The Minnesota Zoo.